All Episodes

 Tremendous.

-It was um it's very strange because I wasn't surprised because of my previous experience with the American people, even you know, right after the tragedy of 9-11.
+It was very strange because I wasn't surprised because of my previous experience with the American people, even right after the tragedy of 9-11.

-Uh I haven't had I've been to the US over a half dozen times since um uh 9-11, and I haven't had a single bad experience as I wrote, you know, as I discussed with John Levine, who wrote the New York Post article, uh, which was published, you know, right before I I put out my letter to America.
+As I wrote, you know, as I discussed with John Levine, who wrote the New York Post article, which was published, you know, right before I put out my letter to America.

 And so in that sense, it wasn't a surprise, but nonetheless, it was incredibly overwhelming.

-And still to this day, I get wonderful messages that really touch touch me and move me.
+And still to this day, I get wonderful messages that, you know, really touch me and move me.

-I think it was sort of set up going into the election, and then now it's it's sort of rampant uh online.
+I think it was sort of set up going into the election.

 What can freedom-loving Americans do to overcome that obstacle and reverse it?

-And how can we what would what do you think the solution is for for these problems?
+And how can we, what do you think the solution is for these problems?

-I mean, first of all, it's been completely astounding watching this egregious, egregious push uh to censor all the quote dissidents um online.
+I mean, first of all, it's been completely astounding watching this egregious, egregious push to censor all the quote dissidents online.

-Most notably, I mean, can you would you have ever imagined that the sitting president of the United States would have been banned from uh social media?
+Most notably, I mean, would you have ever imagined that the sitting president of the United States would have been banned from social media?

-It's it's just unbelievable when you think about it, but this is where we are.
+It's just unbelievable when you think about it, but this is where we are.

-Um listen, it is it does seem insurmountable because these mammoth companies that are essentially extensions of the subverted government, it's an illusion to believe that you know, Facebook or whatever tech company you want to call you want to name are completely independent corporations.
+Listen, it does seem insurmountable because these mammoth companies that are essentially extensions of the subverted government, it's an illusion to believe that Facebook or whatever tech company you want to name are completely independent corporations.

-They they they are they are working with very much with and as an extension of whatever you want to call it, the deep state, the subverted government, etc.
+They are working with very much with and as an extension of whatever you want to call it, the deep state, the subverted government, etc.

-So in that sense, it does feel unsur insurmountable.
+So, in that sense, it does feel insurmountable.

 Yeah, insurmountable.